 - Plan the asbestos works and control measures and produce the asbestos Plan of Works.

 - Carry out training for the roofing contractor in asbestos procedures.

 - Carry out the pre-start site audit and issue a report.

-- Supply a Project Manager for the first phase of the works.
+- Supply a Project Manager for the first phase of the work.

-- Act as asbestos consultants for the project.
+- Act as asbestos consultant for the project.